A BRIEF HISTORY

 Santa Barbara Wine Country is home to a topographic feature not found anywhere else in the contiguous U.S. – a pair of mountain ranges running east-west rather than north-south.
 The result is a funnel effect that ushers in fog and cool air from the Pacific Ocean, thereby extending the growing season and allowing the grapes to develop intense flavors and optimum acid-sugar ratios as they ripen slowly and evenly.
 These favorable conditions, combined with plentiful sunshine and soils conducive to growing exemplary wine grapes, are the perfect elements for a world-class wine growing region.

-There are five American Viticultural Areas (AVAs) in Santa Barbara County.
+There are six American Viticultural Areas (AVAs) in Santa Barbara Wine Country.
 The Santa Ynez Valley AVA is the largest and is home to more than 50 wineries and many acres of vineyards.
 It consists of the warmer eastern part of the valley — farther from the ocean and, therefore, the recipient of less cooling ocean influence — and the significantly cooler Santa Rita Hills in the west, closer to the ocean.
 The difference is so great in the two parts of the valley that the Santa Rita Hills has now received its own AVA designation.
-The newest AVA, Ballard Canyon, lies in the heart of the Santa Ynez Valley AVA.
+One of the newest AVAs, Ballard Canyon, lies in the heart of the Santa Ynez Valley AVA.

 The fourth AVA, Santa Maria Valley, is bounded by the San Rafael Mountains (as they curve northward) to the east and the Solomon Hills and the city of Santa Maria to the west.
 Windy, cool and often foggy, this is another cool-climate growing area more similar to Burgundy, the French home of pinot noir and chardonnay, than to Bordeaux, where merlot and cabernet sauvignon are the mainstays.
 Those grapes are grown in the warmer, eastern part of the Santa Ynez Valley.